 In order to fully optimize your SEO content for keywords, you’ll also need to have those keywords in the following areas of each page:

-Your Site Should Have a Variety of Content
+Your Site Should Have a Variety of High Quality Content

 We’ll admit, this is one of the most essential and most challenging parts of our law firm SEO services.
 Crafting a variety of relevant content for law firm websites involves identifying a primary keyword and then adding variations or long-tail forms of that keyword.